Global Voices in Renal Oncology (VIRO) 2025 Comes to a Close: A Global Success Story

-The second edition of Global Voices in Renal Oncology (VIRO) has officially concluded, marking two days of groundbreaking dialogue and collaboration across the field of kidney cancer.
+The Global Voices in Renal Oncology (VIRO) has officially concluded, marking two days of groundbreaking dialogue and collaboration across the field of kidney cancer.
 Co-chaired by Prof. Rana McKay and Prof. Yüksel Ürün, the congress brought together leading experts, researchers, clinicians, and advocates from every corner of the globe.

 Chair